ryokat3/pylib/README.md

 <!-- ----------------------------------------------------------------
 ----------------------------------------------------------------- -->

-# pylib -- General Libray of Python Programming
+# PyLib -- General Libray of Python Programming

 - **Composer**: Currying and composing functions

 - **Singleton**: Simple Singleton and Parameterized Singleton

 - **SelectExt**: A wrapper class for select

+- **IteratorExt**: Some extensions like itertools